PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-09 17:07:08
+Last updated: 2024-04-09 17:07:41
-Random Quote: I am not crazy.
-I am unique. - Suzanne Warren
+Random Quote: You see, ladies?
+When you're out with a Blinder, you don't have to queue. - Arthur Shelby